vossi1/lc256-computer/readme.md

     Select the USB-Blaster hardware and open the LC256.POF in output_files.
 Click START.
     There is also a LC256_EPM7032 file for use with the smaller EPM7032SLC44 CPLD.
     For the HD6309 CPU use the file from the special 6309 cpld folder.

-    You need a small external PLCC44 programming socket-board with 5V supply.
+    You have to build a small external PLCC44 programming (tht)-socket-board with 5V supply.
+    It's not safe to plug already used CPLDs from china in the LC256 for inboard programming!!!

     If you want to change the verilog code you need to install the full 13.0 SP1 web software.
     You find the Programmer in the Tools menu.